Ask a Pro Q&A How to Get Rid of Weeds SIGN UP

 Never let fresh herbs go to waste again with this quick tip for drying them in the microwave.
 Make sure all the water has been removed by patting them dry first—otherwise they’ll cook!
 Pick the leaves off the herbs, then sandwich them between two paper towels on top of a microwave-safe plate.
 Heat for about a minute.
 If they haven’t fully dried, continue to heat the herbs in 20-second bursts as necessary.

-Related: 12 Easy Herbs to Grow on Your Windowsill
+Related: The Best Herbs to Grow Indoors

 Make Meals